SimplyKnownAsG/mpiunittest/README.md

             enough processors
         [ ] `@mut.long(<ranking>)` -- indicates the test class takes a long
             time to run.
 Highest rank is run first.
-    [X] Asynchronous MPI. -- The master process is not asynchronous, which basically defeats the whole purpose, because the longest running test will still hold up the entire testing process.
+    [X] Asynchronous MPI. -- The master node asynchronously distributes tasks to the workers nodes.